pitt-rnel/rtma/README.md

 4. Copy `RTMA/lib/libRTMA.so` to `/usr/lib` or add `RTMA/lib` to `LD_LIBRARY_PATH`
     *  On older versions of MacOS, setting DYLD_LIBRARY_PATH may work.
 On recent versions of Mac (>= El Capitan), this no longer works due to System Integrity Protection (SIP).
 Instead, the .so file can be moved, copied, or hard linked via the `ln` command (e.g. `ln -s /path/to/original /path/to/link`) to standard library locations (~/lib, /usr/lib, or /usr/local/lib).
+    * Installing the library with a symlink (`ln -s`) to /usr/local/lib works well on Linux as well.
+You will likely need to run `sudo ldconfig` after linking the library so that the system recongnizes it.

 5. If you plan to use the matlab interface, start matlab and execute the following: